-Australia – Police bust card fraud ring, taxis with credit card skimming
+Australia – Police bust card fraud ring, taxi with credit card skimming

 devices installed as a way of getting your card details

-Plus once the smell of body odor settles inside the cab, its the extortionate prices you get charged if your one of the lucky ones to get a cab late night in most major cities.
+Plus once the smell of body odour settles inside the cab, it’s the extortionate prices you get charged if your one of the lucky ones to get a cab late night in most major cities.

 Now you have to be on the look-out for credit card skimming devices fitted to the payment terminals within a cab.

 The NSW police force arrested & charged a 37 year old Sydney man on Wednesday with more than 30 offences relating to fraud, money laundering and illegally dealing with identity information.

 The officers from strike force Somersham also raided a Punchbowl home, in the cities south-west & seized blank cards, computer equipment and sheets of credit card numbers.

 stolen credit card information used to produce bogus cards resulted purchases totaling hundreds of thousands.

 Police allege that the victims’ card details were stolen when paying for goods on devices fitted with card skimmers, including devices that have been fitted to taxis.